-Healthy Almond Flour Muffins with a light hint of lemon are tender and moist with a fluffy interior.
-With only 8 ingredients, these breakfast muffins are gluten free, refined sugar free, oil free, and delicious!
+Almond Flour Yogurt Muffins are tender, moist, and fluffy with a light hint of lemon.
+Made with only 8 ingredients, these healthy muffins are also gluten free.

-These muffins are so simple to make!
+These almond flour yogurt muffins are so simple to make!
 Made in one bowl and ready in just over 30 minutes, they are light and fluffy plus you can jazz them up for a new snack or breakfast muffin on a weekly basis.

 - Almond flour: Use superfine blanched almond flour for the best light muffin texture results.
-Almond meal could be used but almond flour gluten free muffins will be more dense and rise less.
+Almond meal could be used but almond flour yogurt muffins will be more dense and rise less.

 - Eggs: You’ll need 3 large eggs, since this recipe does not have gluten they help bind the almond flour muffins.

-- Greek Yogurt: Will yield a wonderfully moist muffin recipe since it contains no oil.
-You could also try the recipe with plain Instant Pot yogurt, but you may need to add up to ¼ cup more flour to achieve the correct thick batter consistency.
+- Greek yogurt: Will yield a wonderfully moist almond flour yogurt muffin recipe since it contains no oil.
+You could also try the recipe with plain Instant Pot yogurt, but you may need to add up to 1/4 cup more flour to achieve the correct thick batter consistency.
 Alternatively, you could drain your plain yogurt.
 Flavored yogurt could be used for a sweeter almond flour muffin.

-- Baking powder and baking soda: To provide lift and fluffy texture to the almond flour muffins.
+- Baking powder and baking soda: To provide lift and fluffy texture.

 - Salt: Just a pinch to enhance the overall flavor.